reesericci/Bylaws-Resolutions/bylaws.md

 ### Section 8.4 Membership

-Membership in Austin YDSA shall be open to all members in good standing of Austin DSA under the age of 30.
+Membership in Austin YDSA shall be open to all members in good standing of Austin DSA who meet the eligibility criterion set forth in Article IV. § 1 of the national YDSA Constitution.

 ## Article 9 Rules and Prohibited Activity